 Also, be sure to really let the noodles, sauce and veggies simmer for a good 5-10 minutes to allow the noodles to soak up all of the flavor from the sauce.
 This will also help it thicken more and get a classic sticky teriyaki feel.

-Traditional teriyaki has a lot more sugar than this recipe calls for.
-You are welcome to add more, or even less, to adjust to your preferences.
+Traditional teriyaki has a lot more sugar than this recipe calls for, but I wanted to keep this a bit on the healthier side.
+You are welcome to add more sugar or honey, or even less, to adjust to your preferences.

 You’ll also love…

-- 5 ounces sliced mushrooms (I used shiitake )
+- 5 ounces sliced mushrooms shiitake, baby bella, etc.

 - 3 cloves garlic